Barracuda Networks: History

-On January 29, 2008, Barracuda Networks was sued by Trend Micro over their use of the open source anti-virus software Clam AntiVirus, which Trend Micro claimed to be in violation of their patent on 'anti-virus detection on an SMTP or FTP gateway'.
+On January 29, 2008, Barracuda Networks was sued by Trend Micro over its use of the open source anti-virus software Clam AntiVirus, which Trend Micro claimed to be in violation of its patent on 'anti-virus detection on an SMTP or FTP gateway'.
 In addition to providing samples of prior art in an effort to render Trend Micro's patent invalid, in July 2008 Barracuda launched a countersuit against Trend Micro claiming Trend Micro violated several antivirus patents Barracuda Networks had acquired from IBM.

-In December 2008, the company launched the BRBL (Barracuda Reputation Block List), its proprietary and dynamic list of known spam servers, for free and public use in blocking spam at the gateway.
-Soon after opening BRBL many IP addresses got blacklisted without apparent reason and without any technical explanation.

 In 2012, the company became a co-sponsor of the Garmin-Barracuda UCI ProTour cycling team.